Edouard Burgeat / Claire Jolin / Clarisse Tranchard /

 Practice an experimental photography by creating dreamlike images where she mixes objects, paper clichés, photocopies ...
 The grain of the film, the double exposure, the play on the final materiality of the image scramble the tracks of time and the medium.

-"Fensch" is a small Lorraine steel valley, my birthplace where I live and work today.
-This is the place I chose to reflect on the mechanisms of construction of the collective imagination, these images that we forge and that we transmit to face the world.
-To show this mechanism, I create devices that activate several modes of perception and encourage the viewer to experience his own mental construction.
+“Fensch” is a small steel valley in Lorraine, my region of birth where I still live and work today.
+It is the place that I chose to reflect on the mechanisms of construction of the collective imagination, these images that we forge and that we transmit to ourselves in order to face the world.
+To show this mechanism, I create devices that activate several modes of perception and encourage the viewer to experiment with their own mental construction.
 I explore the plasticity and two-dimensionality of images while keeping the simplicity of materials and shapes.
-I give flesh to images from an immaterial thought, memory.
+I give flesh to images resulting from an immaterial thought, memory.
 The destabilized eye plunges into a photograph without beginning or end.
-The heavy sculpture recalls the telluric power of the iron and steel industry.
+The heavy sculpture recalls the telluric power of the steel industry.

 Clarisse TRANCHARD Born in 1966 in Sainte-Adresse.
 Lives and works in Aubervillers.